IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

-Lastly, we will check if the podnames that we've just listed from `r.List` are the same
+Lastly, we will check if the `podNames` that we've just listed from `r.List` are the same
 as the `memcached.Status.Nodes`.
 If they are not the same, we will use [`Update(ctx context.Context, obj Object)` function](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) to update the `MemcachedStatus` struct:

 ```go